spacetelescope/jwst/docs/jwst/ramp_fitting/main.rst

 of the science data in the first group divided by the group time.

-For all input datasets, including those special cases just described, arrays for the primary output product are computed as follows.
+For all input datasets, including those special cases just described, arrays for the primary output product (the _rate product) are computed as follows.

 After computing the slopes for all segments for a given pixel, the final slope is